TheRickyroy/astronauts-for-autism/README.md

 After seeking out many options including animal images in the same style, I opted to use the Astronaut.

-This selection of images fulfilled the criteria set out and offered inspiration further inspiration.
+This selection of images fulfilled the criteria set out and offered further inspiration.
 - Astronaut character maintains consistent theme and works well as brand image and name
 - Usage of the same character makes the images eaily identifiable and has a fun and playful appeal
 - Adopting research that has been applied to comic book superheroes, the use of a mask to hide identity allows the character to adopt universal representation and inclusivity